-In past lives, I have survived installations of numerous SAP modules, a couple of very large LMS systems, a significant Oracle/PeopleSoft HRIS upgrade, a massive Epic electronic medical records system (EMR) and several smaller Oracle/PeopleSoft module installations.
-A very ugly SAP installation was the first exposure to anything significant for me, and I quickly learned that deployment did not equal implementation.
+In past lives, I have survived installations of numerous SAP modules, a couple of very large LMS systems, a significant Oracle/PeopleSoft HRIS upgrade, a massive Epic electronic medical records system (EMR), Electronic Performance Support Systems (EPSS), and several smaller Oracle/PeopleSoft module installations.
+A very ugly SAP installation was the first exposure to anything significant for me, and I quickly learned that deployment did not equal implementation and was still a long way to adoption.

 - Deployment = Big gala GoLive party with clowns, 3-bite shrimp, face-painting, and an open bar in a couple of the deployments after the system had been turned on and delivered to the business.